ambientlight/reductive-dev-tools/README.md

 ### State

-There is no serialization applied to state by default.
-If you are on [bs-platform 7.0](https://github.com/BuckleScript/bucklescript/releases/tag/7.0.1), most likely you do not need it, since [ocaml records are compiled to js objects](https://bucklescript.github.io/blog/2019/11/18/whats-new-in-7).
-For earlier versions of [bs-platform](https://www.npmjs.com/package/bs-platform), please pass the next `~stateSerializer`:
+There is no serialization (no longer) applied to state by default.
+If needed, you can define your custom serialization by passing `~stateSerializer`:

 ```reason
 ReductiveDevTools.Connectors.enhancer(